mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 Enable SSH access by placing a file called `ssh` on the microSD's boot partition.
 If you're connecting over wireless, you need a [`wpa_supplicant.conf` file](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).

-When you're done preparing the microSD card, insert it into your Pi device.
+When you finish preparing the microSD card, insert it into your Pi device.

 ### Install a case (optional)